 But what if the world could eliminate this enormous projected food deficit on existing cropland?
 It’s entirely possible—if we close the gender gap in agriculture.

-On average, women comprise 43 percent of the agricultural labor force in developing countries—and as much as 70 percent in some countries—and are just as skilled as men at the complex endeavor of farming.
+On average, women comprise 43 percent of the agricultural labor force in the Global South—and as much as 70 percent in some countries—and are just as skilled as men at the complex endeavor of farming.
 Additionally, about 400 million women are involved with livestock agriculture, making up two-thirds of poor livestock keepers.
 It comes as no surprise that in addition to this quantified labor, women also do the vast majority of unpaid labor, such as childcare, elder care, household chores, and cooking.

 Despite these invaluable economic contributions at the local, national, and global levels, women in many countries cannot own property or are excluded from important government or community decision-making processes.
 Where such gender discrimination is not part of the law, customary rules and practices can often limit women’s access to key resources, like technology, training, or financing.

 Women are likely to be more affected by climate change than men, too, since they are more dependent on local natural resources.
 Tasked with finding water, fuel wood, and food, women are roving farther to meet basic household needs as droughts and floods bring unexpected and violent changes to vulnerable landscapes.
 And women tend to be poorer, limiting their options for action in a drought, flood, or other extreme weather scenario.

 All of these limiting factors reduce women’s access to resources, and ultimately their economic autonomy and political capital.
 That’s a shame, because studies show that the more power women have, the healthier their communities will be.
 Simply put, women are more likely to spend their income on food, clothing, and health-related items for their families than men, to dramatic effect.
 One study showed a 20 percent increase in childhood survival rates when women controlled the household budget.